It takes effective effort and clearly defined purpose to manage ADHD and develop EF skills.

 - See setbacks as opportunities

 - Exit plan for the coaching process

 The EEC coaching model teaches skills to address executive function deficits in:

-Scheduling skills, future planning skills, study skills, independence skills, prioritizing responsibilities, stress management skills, managing distractions, organizational skills, writing skills, temporal skills, spatial skills.
+Self-regulation skills, scheduling skills, future planning skills, study skills, independence skills, prioritizing responsibilities, stress management skills, managing distractions, organizational skills, writing skills, temporal skills, spatial skills.

 With the principle that effective change takes daily practice, each client connects with their coach on a daily basis via text or using the Remind App.
 This process allows coaches to track daily progress and build positive skills.